SCV CHAMBER ENDORSEMENTS - CANDIDATES

 Matthew Watson - Area 4

-SCV CHAMBER POSITIONS - STATEWIDE PROPOSITIONS
+SCV CHAMBER POSITIONS - LOCAL INITIATIVES AND STATEWIDE PROPOSITIONS

 Increases funding for public schools, community colleges, and local government services by changing tax assessment of commercial and industrial property.